-- Preparing a detailed art and exhibitions program and exhibitions budgets, and advising on the preparation of a detailed annual operating budget, for the first three years of the Museum's operations. - Directing and managing the collection acquisition program (including site specific works), as necessary, subject to the ultimate approval of the Board of the Museum Entity. - Proposing an organizational structure for the staffing of the Museum Entity. - Developing policies and procedures relating to art, programming, and Museum operations to ensure the operation of the Museum in accordance with the highest levels of museum standards. - Sharing its expertise in designing a fundraising program. - Reviewing proposals for potential operators of ancillary commercial operations (e.g. restaurants) for the Museum.
+- Preparing a detailed art and exhibitions program and exhibitions budgets, and advising on the preparation of a detailed annual operating budget, for the first three years of the Museum's operations. - Directing and managing the collection acquisition program (including site specific works), as necessary, subject to the ultimate approval of the Board of the Museum Entity. - of the Museum Entity. - Developing policies and procedures relating to art, programming, and Museum operations to ensure the operation of the Museum in accordance with the highest levels of museum standards. - Sharing its expertise in designing a fundraising program. - Reviewing proposals for potential operators of ancillary commercial operations (e.g. restaurants) for the Museum.